Michael Steele: After the chairmanship

 After his loss in the chairmanship election, Steele was hired by MSNBC to be a regular political analyst as of May 2011.
 He also was hired to be a columnist for the online magazine The Root, an African-American news and commentary site owned by The Washington Post Company.

 On C-SPAN's Washington Journal on the Sunday after the 2012 Obama reelection victory, Steele expressed some interest in running for RNC Chairman again.
 Steele emphasized the need to make conservative minorities feel comfortable and welcome in a party that offered them opportunities to launch political careers in counties and statehouses.

-In 2018, Steele was named a faculty fellow at Brown University's Watson Institute for International and Public Affairs, where he will lead seminars.
+In 2018, Steele was named a faculty fellow at Brown University's Watson Institute for International and Public Affairs, where he leads seminars.

 In August 2020, Steele joined the Lincoln Project PAC and endorsed Joe Biden for president.
-In April 2021, Steele spoke of his interest in running in the Republican primary for the job of governor of Maryland in June 2022.
-"He could be a very strong challenger in Maryland," commented Roger E. Hartley, the dean of the University of Baltimore's College of Public Affairs.
+In April 2021, Steele expressed interest in running in the Republican primary for governor of Maryland, later forming an exploratory committee in July 2021.
+Later that month, state delegate Lauren Arikan filed a campaign finance complaint against Steele, alleging that he was illegally using a 527 committee to coordinate campaign activities.
+In a formal response, Steele rejected these claims, citing that the committee had not made any expenditures and was not in violation of Maryland campaign finance law.
+In January 2022, he announced that he would not run for governor.
+Steele later attended the inauguration of Governor-elect Wes Moore on January 18, 2023.

+On November 30, 2023, MSNBC announced that Steele would be co-hosting a new weekend morning show in 2024, The Weekend, alongside Alicia Menendez and Symone Sanders-Townsend.
+On February 24, 2025, MSNBC announced that the trio would move to a new evening program on weekdays, which later premiered in May 2025 as The Weeknight.